What Is An Invoice Number: Definition, Example, and How To Assign It

 Read time: 5 mins

-This blog delves into discussing what is an invoice number, why it is important and how to assign it.
-It also aims to offer practical guidelines and best practices for businesses to follow.
+This blog explores what is an invoice number, why it is important, and the best practices for assigning it to create a streamlined invoicing system.

 According to a report by Almalto, around 61% of delayed payments are because of incorrect invoicing.